Function List

 pure()

-use pure color to render.
-On by default.
+uses pure color mode to render the scene.
+Enabled by default.

 phong